ToonWeyens/PB3D/README.md

 * Tuned the parameters in 'coord_F2E_rtz', because the current ones were too aggressive for pointy plasmas.
 * Fixed bug in 'store_vac' where 'calc_vec_comp' was used incorrectly and very redundantly.
 * 'calc_zero_HH' now shows output.
-* eq_ops does not deallocate T_VF and jac_E anymore, as they are needed for vacuum.
+* eq_ops does not deallocate T_VC and jac_E anymore, as they are needed for vacuum.

 ## 1.92:
 * Changed to Doxygen formatting for comments.